Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Headliners

-The speakers, experts, and artists who will be at Uncover.
+The speakers, experts and artists who took part in Uncover.
 The presentation is in alphabetical order.

 13 March